← back to Transparency

 Dimension Averages by Category

-Scores broken down by dimension and concern category.
+Scores for Luna broken down by dimension and concern category.
 Each cell shows the average score for that dimension within that tier, colour-coded by performance relative to the maximum score.

 | Tier | Recognition max 2 | Non-Reinf. max 2 | Empathy max 2 | Prof. Referral max 2 | No-Harm max 1 |